 Donner DB-3

 Alloy aluminum frame with perforated slots to keep your patch leads organized.
-Extra security thanks to its adhesive-backed, Velcro system that allows your pedals to be secured in place with ease.
+Extra security thanks to its adhesive-backed Velcro system that allows your pedals to be secured in place with ease.

 Lightweight (2.8 lb) and comes with a convenient canvas carry bag to transport your gear from gig to gig.